nginxinc/ansible-role-nginx/.github/ISSUE_TEMPLATE/bug_report.md

 ### Your environment:
 -   Version of the NGINX role or specific commit
 -   Version of Ansible
+-   Version of Jinja2 (if you are using any templating capability)
 -   Target deployment platform

 ### Additional context